betaglot/plantabeta/docs/guide/What/WhatTreePlanting.md

 Planters in Canada usually plant between 1000 and 3000 trees a day.

-In some very difficult Environments 500 trees is a good day.
+In some very difficult Ecos 500 trees is a good day.

 The current record is held by [Antoine Moses](https://www.instagram.com/antomosplant/)